santhu587/Portpolio/README.md

 # silver-couscous
-This repository contains projects that are completed by Kundan Kumar Jha
+This repository contains projects that are completed by Santhosh c